More Great Places for Outings

 Boyertown Museum of Historic Vehicles.
 Featuring vehicles of all types: gasoline, electric and horse-drawn, including carriages, wagons and sleighs.
 You’ll see “high wheelers” and “safety bicycles,” vehicle builder’s tools and local historic roadside architecture.
 85 S. Walnut St. BoyertownMuseum.org.

 The National Watch & Clock Museum.
 Featuring the treasures of time, from ancient timepieces to modern technologies, the museum captures the evolution of timekeeping over the centuries.
+Reservations only.
 514 Poplar St. NAWCC.com.

 The Wharton Esherick Museum.
-The home and studio of renowned artist and sculptor Wharton Esherick, who inspired the Studio furniture movement.
-The Wharton Esherick Museum is a National Historic Landmark for Architecture, housing 50 years of work.
+Home and studio of renowned artist and sculptor Wharton Esherick, who inspired the Studio furniture movement.
+A National Historic Landmark for Architecture, housing 50 years of work.
 Tours by reservation only.
-New in 2019, the campus now includes the Diamond Rock Schoolhouse, a one-room octagonal schoolhouse built in 1818 that served as the first “free” or public school in the area.
+Reservations required.
 1520 Horseshoe Trail.
 WhartonEsherickMuseum.org.

 Our Favorite Resources